puffedo/jaggr/README.md

 ## Kudos

-Logo based on an illustration by [vectorportal.com](http://www.vectorportal.com/subcategory/167/MICK-JAGGER-VECTOR-ILLUSTRATION.eps/ifile/10647/detailtest.asp), thanks to Schorsch and Marcus!
+The logo is based on an illustration by [vectorportal.com](http://www.vectorportal.com/subcategory/167/MICK-JAGGER-VECTOR-ILLUSTRATION.eps/ifile/10647/detailtest.asp), thanks to Schorsch and Marcus!

+Thanks to [Hinnerk](https://github.com/hinnerkoetting) for the custom background image feature!